 With so many ways to boost heart health, it’s easy to want to jump right into a huge lifestyle overhaul.
 Yet, that might not be in your best interest.

 Rehabilitation therapy focuses on getting heart disease survivors moving at a pace that won’t do any damage.
 For those looking to start from scratch, slow and steady wins the race.
 Making gradual changes will help you integrate healthy habits for good.

 Take each change one small step at a time.
-If you’re just now starting a weight loss exercise at home, don’t sign up for a triathlon this weekend.
+If you’re just starting a weight loss exercise at home, don’t sign up for a triathlon this weekend.
 Instead, begin with ten-minute walks around the block.

 Dieting?
 Integrate high-fiber food slowly so you don’t upset your digestive system with a big change.
 Relieving stress?
 Focus on one area at a time, such as your work life.

 If you’re looking for the right rehabilitation therapy to help you recover from the effects of heart disease or just want professional help to get you moving again, schedule an appointment with one of our licensed physical therapists.
 We’ll be happy to get you back on track.